Skip to Content

 What are Pipe Crawlers?

 Pipe crawlers are remote-controlled or autonomous vehicles that inspect the interior of pipelines, providing users with real-time, high-resolution visual and sensor data.
-They have cables attached to them to deliver camera feed and data back to the user.
-Additionally, these cables can also direct power to/from the crawler or can be used to pull the device back if the unit gets stuck or fails.
+They have cables attached to deliver camera feed and data back to the user.
+This data retrieved includes position, visual, ultrasonic, and surface profilometry.

-Operators use a distance tracking sensor in the tether real to get feedback on where the crawler is in the pipe, which can be used to pinpoint the location of the problem and log the anomaly so measures can be taken to fix it.
+Operators use a distance tracking sensor in the tether reel to monitor the crawler’s position within the pipe, helping pinpoint the location of the issues and log anomalies for corrective action.

 Image of Construction

-Pipe crawlers can vary drastically depending on the applications they are used for.
-The quality of a pipe crawler and the measurements it is capable of are a primary contributor to the cost of the crawler you choose.
-Because crawlers can cost anywhere between $45,000 and $300,000, it is important to know what you need the crawler for and what specifications are required.
-Below are key specifications to look for when considering what pipe crawler you may want to rent.
+Pipe crawlers can vary drastically depending on their intended applications.
+The quality of the pipe crawler and the measurements it can perform are primary contributors to the crawler's cost.
+Because new versions of these systems can cost anywhere between $45,000 and $300,000, it is important to clearly define your needs and required specifications.
+Below are key specifications to consider when selecting what pipe crawler you may want to rent.

 • Cable Length